 The following is general information about construction contracting with the County of Sacramento.
-For information about plans and specifications, and current bids available, and bids received go to: OpenGov Procurement.
+For information about plans and specifications, current bids available, and bids received go to: OpenGov Procurement.

 Construction Contracting Methods:

 The County utilizes the following methods of contracting for construction.
-Except as noted below, all current construction bid opportunities will be posted on this website.
+Except as noted below, all current construction bid opportunities will be posted on the above website.

-Design, Bid, Build.
+- Design, Bid, Build, over $200,000.
 These are also known as formally bid projects.
-The County either designs or contracts for the design of a project, prepares plans, specifications and estimate, then advertises the project for bid, receives sealed bids, and awards a contract for construction to the lowest responsive responsible bidder.
+The County either designs or contracts for the design of a project, prepares plans, specif ications, and estimate, then advertises the project for bid, receives sealed bids, and awards a contract for construction to the lowest responsive responsible bidder.

-CUPCCAA $45,000 - $175,000.
-This is the acronym for the California Uniform Public Construction Cost Accounting Act (Public Contract Code Sections 22000 et seq).
+- CUPCCAA $60,000 - $200,000.
+These are bids under e California Uniform Public Construction Cost Accounting Act (CUPCCAA) (Public Contract Code Sections 22000 et seq).
 The County either designs or contracts for the design of a project, prepares less formal plans, specifications and estimate, then informally notices the project for bid, receives sealed bids, and awards a contract for construction to the lowest responsive responsible bidder.
-For a project to proceed via CUPCCAA, the engineer's estimate for construction may not exceed $175,000.
-Please sign-up to be added to the County's CUPCCAA mailing list to receive e-mail notice of projects requiring your class of contractor's license: InvitationToContractors-CUPCCAA.pdf.
+For a project to proceed via CUPCCAA, the engineer's estimate for construction may not exceed $200,000.
+Bidders may sign-up to be added to the County's CUPCCAA mailing list to receive e-mail notice of projects requiring your class of contractor's license: Annual InvitationToContractors-CUPCCAA.pdf.

-CUPCCAA $45,000 and Less.
-Projects with cost estimates of $45,000 or less may proceed via direct solicitation of estimates and award of a Purchase Order; these projects may not appear on this website—please sign-up to be added to the County's CUPCCAA mailing list to assure project managers will be aware of your interest in contracting for these smaller projects:
+- CUPCCAA $60,000 and Less.
+Projects with cost estimates of $60,000 or less may proceed via direct solicitation of estimates and award.
+These projects may not appear on this website—please sign-up to be added to the County's CUPCCAA mailing list to assure project managers will be aware of your interest in contracting for these smaller projects:

-Job Order Contracting (JOC).
-Job order contracting is another term for unit price contracting, and is governed by Public Contract Code Section 20128.5.
-In an approximately ten-year period 2002-2012, the County issued nearly 100 job order contracts—including both general B license class and specialty license class work, and varying in value from $10,000 to nearly $4 million for periods of one year.
+- Job Order Contracting (JOC).
+Job order contracting is another term for unit price contracting, and is governed by Public Contract Code section 20128.5.
 When job order contracts are bid, mandatory pre-bid meetings are held for the purpose of the County's presenting the concept, bidding process, and task authorization practices to prospective bidders.

-Design-Build.
-Design-Build projects are governed by Public Contract Code Section 20133.
-This method of contracting for construction has been used infrequently by the County of Sacramento.
+- Design-Build.
+Design-Build projects are governed by Public Contract Code section 20133.
+This method of contracting for construction is used for large and complex projects.